Dekoder-py/Dekoder-py/ReadMe.md

 #### About me

-I'm currently learning Java on Udemy.
+I'm currently learning Java on Udemy, and pygame from various sources.

 I completed a 35 hour python course by Teclado last year and have been writing python programs for almost a year.